pryv/dev-site/source/guides/data-modelling.md

 This stream structure allows you to:

-- combine different type of data (attachement, notes, health records, pictures, videos) coming from different data sources
+- combine different types of data (attachments, notes, health records, pictures, videos) coming from different data sources
 - contextualize your data into an organization similar to folders
-- control on a granular level accesses to the data
+- control on a granular level access permissions to the data

-Different permissions can be defined for each stream and substream, therefore enabling to share only necessary information with third-parties (apps, doctors, family, etc).
+Different permissions can be defined for each stream and substream, therefore enabling to share only the necessary information with third-parties (doctors, family, apps, etc).
 If multiple actors are involved in the process, this allows to precisely control the access level to the different streams.
 So that your grandma doesn't have a heart attack when looking at your stream "Weight" if you don't allow her to do so.

 ![Access Structure](/assets/images/data_model_access.svg)